pourmalek/CovidVisualizedGlobal/README.md

-# :eyes: SEE: See the predictions of the GLOBAL and REGIONAL COVID-19 pandemic trajectory, in: [Global COVID-19 epidemic models situation report No 26 – 2022-01-21](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/situation%20reports/26%20Global%20and%20regional%20COVID-19%20epidemic%20models%20situation%20report%20No%2026%20–%202022-01-21.pdf)
+# :eyes: SEE: See the predictions of the GLOBAL and REGIONAL COVID-19 pandemic trajectory, in: [https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/situation%20reports/29%20Global%20and%20regional%20COVID-19%20epidemic%20models%20situation%20report%20No%2029%20–%202022-02-04.pdf)

 ****